OpenSlides/openslides-backend/docs/actions/motion_category.create.md

 ```

 ## Action
 Creates a new category.
-The category must be sorted as the last child under the parent.
+The category must be sorted as the last child under the parent, which is why its weight is set as the highest in the meeting.

 ## Permissions
 The request user needs `motion.can_manage`.